 If you are successful applicant, we will contact you to make a verbal offer of employment and discuss a commencement date.
-Once agreed, an official conditional offer of employment will be made to you in writing.
+Once agreed, an conditional offer of employment will be made to you in writing.
 This will be accompanied by an employment pack that provides information about working with the Society.